ZahidSolorzano/ZahidSolorzano/project-3-api-testing/test-plan.md

 |------------|------------|-----------------|---------------------|
 | System testing, Integration testing | Functional, Negative, Authentication, Error handling | Equivalence Partitioning, Boundary Value Analysis, Positive/Negative testing, Schema validation | Manual (Postman) |

-# Criteria
+## Start Criteria
+Test execution will begin when:
-The test execution will start as soon as all the test cases are designed and reviewed and the test environment is ready.
+- All test cases are designed and reviewed
-The test will be considered completed when all planned test cases have been executed, all found defects has been documented, the evidence has been captured and this test plan has been completed
+- Postman is installed and configured
+- A valid authentication token is obtained

+## Exit Criteria
+Testing will be considered complete when:
+- All planned test cases have been executed
+- All found defects have been documented
+- Evidence has been captured
+- This test plan has been completed

 ## Endpoints to Test